AllCommunity NewsJosh Kerwicknewsletter

 Dave speaks highly of his excellent cast, who have been up to the challenge of tackling the psychology of characters from over a century ago.
 “My approach to directing is to bring out the energy that’s in the play,” he says.

-2024 Chp 01 An Inspector Calls 8815 A Night Of Thrills In The Hills
+2024 CHP 01 An Inspector Calls 8815 A Night of Thrills in The Hills

-Director dave went (bottom left) with the cast and crew of an inspector calls
+Director Dave Went (bottom left) with the cast and crew of An Inspector Calls

 If you can get the energy and the pace required to play, that to me is the most important thing.
 I have an excellent cast, and it’s been exciting finding out how they work together and create their characters.
 I’ve worked with many of them recently, and some of them are completely new to Castle Hill Players.
 It’s been very exciting.”